-Thousands of fans have ranked every World Cup game like a TV show on IMDb – and an England game is currently leading the standings with a rating of 9.2/10.
+Thousands of fans have ranked every World Cup game like a TV show on IMDb – and an England game is currently second in the standings behind Argentina's dramatic 3-2 win over Cape Verde.

-So far, we've been treated to some captivating action at this summer's 48-team tournament in the United States, Canada and Mexico, with 241 goals being scored across a three week period.
+So far, we've been treated to some memorable results at this summer's 48-team tournament, with 269 goals being scored across a three-week period.

 A total of 18 group-stage matches were won by three or more goals, a significant increase on the five recorded at the 2022 World Cup, with France, Germany and the Netherlands tied for most goals in that time.